Tharun1910/PEAKY-BLINDERS/README.md

   </table> -->

- <H3>FINALLY WE USED THE CLASSIFIER LSTM MODEL AND GOT AN ACCURACY OF 0.65</H3>
+ <H3>FINALLY WE USED THE CLASSIFIER LOGISTIC REGRESSION(MULTI CLASSIFIER) AND GOT AN ACCURACY OF 0.65</H3>

  <br>